Sulaiman281/RMI-SevenWonders/README.md

  Client and Server Code are both in the files

- Server do the server part and client has mostly preview part...
+ Server do the server part and client has mostly user showcase part...

  (Freelance Work )